South Africa to hold elections in May, ANC set for reduced majority

 Zuma, who has also come under fire for allegedly using $21 million of public money for a "security upgrade" to his private home that included a swimming pool, was booed and jeered at the funeral of revered former president Nelson Mandela in December.

-The radical Economic Freedom Fighters (EFF), led by expelled former ANC youth leader Julius Malema, is tapping into the simmering discontent to advocate nationalization of mines and the seizure of white-owned land.
+The radical Economic Freedom Fighters (EFF), led by expelled former ANC youth leader Julius Malema, is tapping into the simmering discontent to advocate nationalisation of mines and the seizure of white-owned land.

 Formed in 2013, the EFF is the latest in a scattering of new political groupings that have emerged recently to try to challenge the ANC.
 Although still very young, the party is gaining traction with young South Africans who often sport red T-shirts and berets, like Malema, whose red beret has "Commander-in-Chief" embroidered on it.